rweardley/epotFoam/README.md

 OpenFOAM electric potential formulation MHD solver.

-This solver was obtained from [1], and updated to work in OpenFOAM-10.
+This solver was obtained from [1] under CC-BY-NC-SA, and updated to work in OpenFOAM-10.

 ## Build instructions